GustavoGomez092/portfolio/src/collections/portfolio/Penrove.md

 ---
 title: Penrove
 title2: ""
-description: The digital engineering platform that keeps your team, design, and safety goals aligned.
-This Full-stack project helps organizations working on the world’s most complex, safety-critical systems move faster and with more confidence, from defense and aerospace to advanced manufacturing and mobility.
+description: Full-stack project that helps organizations working on the world’s most complex, safety-critical systems move faster and with more confidence, from defense and aerospace to advanced manufacturing and mobility.
 date: May 2025
 assets:
   [